-A mortgage loan inspection sketch is typically used by the lender and title attorney to evaluate risks to the mortgage collateral and perhaps waive the survey exceptions of a title insurance policy.
+A mortgage loan inspection sketch, sometimes called a form board survey, is typically used by the lender and title attorney to evaluate risks to the mortgage collateral and perhaps waive the survey exceptions of a title insurance policy.
 A pre-purchase inspection sketch is used by prospective buyers to evaluate potential purchases during a due diligence period.
 Herrick & Salsbury, Inc. can provide these services.

 Let Us Help Explain